njhlai/rustchat/README.md

 ```sh
 npm run start
 ```
-Using any browser and navigate to <https://localhost:3000/>.
+Use any browser and navigate to <https://localhost:3000/>.